 Collection companies handle collection accounts in one of two ways: Buy the collection account outright from the original creditor and own all rights to it, or work on a commission basis as an agent for the original creditor.
 Zwicker & Associates seems to buy some collection accounts and work on a commission basis for original creditors.

 Collection agencies buy collection accounts for one to eight cents on the dollar, typically.
 The fresher the account, the more an agency pays for an account.
 A collection agency that owns an account has more negotiating flexibility than an agency working under the direction of the original creditor.
-The individual debt collectors who work for collection agencies are paid on a commission, and have extra incentives to make deals at the end of the week and at the end of the month.
+The individual debt collectors who work for collection agencies are paid on a commission and have extra incentives to make deals at the end of the week and at the end of the month.
 Use this to your advantage if you want to negotiate a settlement to the debt.

-If the collection agency did not buy the account and is working under contract to the creditor, then it will have less price and payment term flexibility in settling the debt.
+If the collection agency did not buy the account and is working under contract with the creditor, then it will have less price and payment term flexibility in settling the debt.
 Either because the agency bought the account for top-dollar, or because the agency is working for the creditor, settlements on newer accounts typically range from 40 to 60 cents on the dollar.
 Some original creditors are notoriously hard-nosed negotiators and will insist on more than 60 cents on the dollar.